-Boris Johnson: Tories can win next election against ‘human bollard’ Starmer
+Johnson piles pressure on Sunak: ‘Cut taxes to get economy growing’

 But offered the chance to support his successor Rishi Sunak, he swerved the question.

-In the recorded interview on TalkTV with loyal ally Ms Dorries, he insisted: “The Conservative Party can certainly win.”

-Recalling Tony Blair’s popularity in the 1997 election, he said you could feel voters wanting Mr Blair but that wasn’t happening with Mr Starmer.
+In the recorded interview on TalkTV with loyal ally Ms Dorries, he recalled Tony Blair’s popularity in the 1997 election, saying it was possible to feel voters wanting Mr Blair, but that wasn’t happening with Mr Starmer.

 “Sir Crasheroony-Snoozefest the human bollard – Keir Starmer, that is – he thinks that he’s going to get people to vote Labour just by standing there and doing nothing.
 It’s not going to happen,” he said.